 MassHealth.
 The Commonwealth's Medicaid program, called MassHealth, provides health care to 1.9 million low-income children and families, low-income adults, disabled individuals and low-income elders.
 The program, administered by the Office of Medicaid within the Executive Office of Health and Human Services, generally receives 50% in federal reimbursement on most expenditures for adults, and 88% in federal reimbursement on most expenditures for children's benefits reimbursable under the Children's Health Insurance Program (CHIP).
-Under the federal Affordable Care Act (ACA), beginning January 1, 2014, MassHealth began receiving enhanced federal reimbursement for spending on newly eligible members and some existing members.
-In calendar 2016, the federal reimbursement rate for these members was 85%, and in calendar 2017, the federal reimbursement rate is 86%.
-The reimbursement rate for this population is scheduled to increase each year through 2019, and will then level off at 90% in 2020 and beyond.
-See "FISCAL 2017 AND FISCAL 2018 - Fiscal 2017" for a discussion of recent developments regarding the ACA.
+The federal CHIP funding will expire September 30, 2017 if not reauthorized by Congress.
+The Senate Finance Committee has proposed a CHIP reauthorization bill that would extend CHIP for five years and that includes an 88% federal reimbursement rate for federal fiscal 2018 and 2019, a 76.5% federal reimbursement rate for federal fiscal 2020, and a 65% federal reimbursement rate starting in federal fiscal 2021 and thereafter.
+Under the ACA, beginning January 1, 2014, MassHealth began receiving enhanced federal reimbursement for spending on the new adult group (generally, childless adults with incomes under 133% of the federal poverty limit).
+In calendar 2016, the federal reimbursement rate for this group was 85%, and in calendar 2017, the federal reimbursement rate is 86%.
+The reimbursement rate for this group is scheduled to increase each year through 2019, and then to level off at 90% in 2020 and beyond.

-The fiscal 2017 budget as approved in July, 2016 includes \$15.9 billion in funding for non-administrative spending for the MassHealth program.
-The \$15.9 billion includes \$15.3 billion in programmatic spending, including costs related to the settlement of a claim against the Commonwealth.
-See "Legal Matters - Programs and Services; Hutchinson et al. v.
-Patrick et al." The \$15.9 billion also includes approximately \$658 million to support supplemental payments to providers.
+The fiscal 2018 budget as approved in July, 2017 includes \$16.2 billion in funding for non-administrative spending for the MassHealth program.
+The \$16.2 billion includes \$15.6 billion in programmatic spending, including costs related to the settlement of a claim against the Commonwealth.
+See "LEGAL MATTERS - Programs and Services; Hutchinson et al. v.
+Patrick et al." The \$16.2 billion also includes approximately \$639 million to support supplemental payments to providers.
+As of September, 2017, estimated non-administrative spending exceeds the fiscal year 2018 budget by \$106 million net.
+The higher net spending is driven primarily by the delay in legislative action on the Governor's MassHealth reform package submitted to the Legislature in June, 2017, as well as lower net drug rebate estimates.